BLPR: Robust License Plate Recognition under Viewpoint and Illumination Variations via Confidence-Driven VLM Fallback

 Robust license plate recognition in unconstrained environments remains a significant challenge, particularly in underrepresented regions with limited data availability and unique visual characteristics, such as Bolivia.
-Recognition accuracy in real-world conditions is often degraded by factors such as illumination changes and viewpoint distortion.
-To address these challenges, we introduce BLPR, a novel deep learning-based License Plate Detection and Recognition (LPDR) framework specifically designed for Bolivian license plates.
-The proposed system follows a two-stage pipeline where a YOLO-based detector is pretrained on synthetic data generated in Blender to simulate extreme perspectives and lighting conditions, and subsequently fine-tuned on street-level data collected in La Paz, Bolivia.
-Detected plates are geometrically rectified and passed to a character recognition model.
-To improve robustness under ambiguous scenarios, a lightweight vision-language model (Gemma3 4B) is selectively triggered as a confidence-based fallback mechanism.
-The proposed framework further leverages synthetic-to-real domain adaptation to improve robustness under diverse real-world conditions.
-We also introduce the first publicly available Bolivian LPDR dataset, enabling evaluation under diverse viewpoint and illumination conditions.
-The system achieves a character-level recognition accuracy of 89.6\% on real-world data, demonstrating its effectiveness for deployment in challenging urban environments.
-Our project is publicly available at \url{https://github.com/EdwinTSalcedo/BLPR}.
+Recognition accuracy in real-world conditions is often degraded by illumination changes and viewpoint distortion.
+To address these challenges, we introduce BLPR, a deep learning-based License Plate Detection and Recognition (LPDR) framework designed for Bolivian license plates.
+BLPR adaptively applies geometric rectification, illumination correction, and VLM-assisted fallback based on image-condition and confidence cues.
+The proposed system uses a YOLO-based detector pretrained on synthetic data generated in Blender to simulate extreme perspectives and lighting conditions, and is fine-tuned on street-level data collected in La Paz, Bolivia.
+Detected plates are processed by a YOLO-based character recognizer, while a lightweight vision-language model (Gemma3 4B) is selectively triggered in ambiguous cases as a confidence-driven fallback mechanism.
+We also introduce the first publicly available Bolivian LPDR dataset for academic research, supporting evaluation under diverse viewpoint and illumination conditions.
+The system achieves a character-level recognition accuracy of 89.6\% on real-world data, demonstrating its effectiveness for deployment in challenging urban environments. \end{quote}